Local continuous extension of proper holomorphic maps: low-regularity and infinite-type boundaries: The proof of Theorem

 Hence, by Theorem~\ref{th:non_smooth_bdy_extn}, $F$ extends continuously to a $\bdy D$-neighbourhood of $p$.

 Now that we have seen the argument for Theorem~\ref{th:Dini_C2-cvx}, we can make the following

 \begin{remark} We see that the two key properties that the pair $(\Omega, q)$ must possess, in addition to the issue of the regularity $\bdy \Omega$ near $q$ that was discussed in Section~\ref{sec:intro}, that make the above proof work are $(i)$~a localization result for $K_{\Omega}$ akin to Result~\ref{r:L-W_Kobd_loc}, and $(ii)$~whatever that leads to the estimate \eqref{eqn:Gromov_prod_bd}.
 Readers familiar with the results in \cite{bracci-nikolov-thomas:2022} might notice that a weaker condition than $\opn \cap \Omega$ being log-type convex provides just these two ingredients.
 That said: \begin{itemize} \item Replacing log-type convexity of $\opn \cap \Omega$ by the property alluded to only ensures the continuous extension of $F$ to $D \cup \{p\}$.
 It is unclear if the continuous extension of $F$ to $D \cup \bdynbd$ can be achieved without imposing \emph{some} additional constraint on $k_{\Omega}$. \item Our intention in Theorem~\ref{th:Dini_C2-cvx} is to present\,---\,in terms of the assumptions made\,---\,a result in the same spirit as Result~\ref{r:F-R_main}.
 In the latter case, a lower bound akin to \eqref{eqn:Kobm_bound} is automatic. \end{itemize} It is for these reasons that we highlight Theorem~\ref{th:Dini_C2-cvx} in Section~\ref{sec:intro}.
 Also, while some conditions are now known that will ensure that $\opn \cap \Omega$ is convex and has the visibility property (i.e., the property introduced in \cite{bracci-nikolov-thomas:2022}), the latter property is slightly non-explicit.
-Moreover, the latter is not the last word on properties that will produce a localization result akin to Result~\ref{r:L-W_Kobd_loc}; this will be discussed in forthcoming work. \end{remark}
+Moreover, the latter is not the last word on properties that will produce a localization result akin to Result~\ref{r:L-W_Kobd_loc}; this will be discussed in forthcoming work.
+We also refer the reader to \cite[Proposition~12]{nikolov-andreev:2017} by Nikolov--Andreev for a result with assumptions similar to those in Theorem~\ref{th:Dini_C2-cvx}, but applied globally. \end{remark}

 The discussion in Remark~\ref{rem:cvx_visi} provides enough clues for us to conclude with one last result.
 We refer the reader to \cite[Section~2]{bracci-nikolov-thomas:2022} for definitions.

 \begin{theorem} Let $D$ and $\Omega$ be domains in ${\C}^n, \ n\geq 2, \ \Omega$ bounded, and let $F: D \rightarrow \Omega$ be a proper holomorphic map.
 Let $p\in \bdy D$ and $q \in C(F,p)$.
 Assume that there is a continuous, negative plurisubharmonic function $\rho$ on $D$ and a neighbourhood $U$ of $p$ such that $\bdy D \cap U$ is a $\Dini$ submanifold of $U$, and $\rho(z) \geq - \delta_D (z)$ for all $z\in U \cap D$.
 Suppose there exists a neighbourhood $\opn$ of $q$ such that \begin{itemize} \item $\bdy \Omega \cap \opn$ is a $\mathcal{C}^2$ submanifold of $\opn$, and